top of page

 🌓 What exactly is the shadow self?

 The shadow self is the part of your psyche that holds the emotions, memories, and traits you learned to hide in order to stay loved or safe.
-It isn’t a flaw or a darkness to destroy - it’s the unintegrated life force waiting to be acknowledged.
+It isn’t a flaw or a darkness to destroy.
+It’s the unintegrated life force waiting to be acknowledged.
 When you bring curiosity instead of judgment, these hidden parts become sources of power and authenticity.

 🌿 How does trauma influence the shadow?